nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 1. General Features

 This section shows features that deal with the general functionality of PlaNus application.

 ### 1.1 Show all commands : `help`

-Shows the user a list of commands and a link to the user guide.
+Shows the user a link to the user guide.

+Format: `help`

+1. Type in `help` into the command box.
+2. A success message and a pop-up window with a link to the user guide will appear.

 ![help message](images/helpMessage.png)

-Format: `help`

 <br>